shuhuiluo/uniswap-v3-sdk-rs/README.md

 - An [`extensions`](./src/extensions) feature for additional functionalities related to Uniswap V3, including:

-    - [`pool`](./src/extensions/pool.rs) module for creating a `Pool` struct from a pool key and fetching the liquidity map within a tick range for the specified pool, using RPC client
+    - [`pool`](./src/extensions/pool.rs) module for creating a `Pool` struct from a pool key and fetching the liquidity map within a tick range for the specified pool, using an RPC provider
-    - [`position`](./src/extensions/position.rs) module for creating a `Position` struct from a token id and fetching the state and pool for all positions of the specified owner, using RPC client, etc
+    - [`position`](./src/extensions/position.rs) module for creating a `Position` struct from a token id and fetching the state and pool for all positions of the specified owner, etc., using an RPC provider
     - [`price_tick_conversions`](./src/extensions/price_tick_conversions.rs) module for converting between prices and ticks
     - [`simple_tick_data_provider`](./src/extensions/simple_tick_data_provider.rs) module for fetching tick data